UBC-MDS/newyork_restaurant_grading/README.md

     ```conda activate nyc_rest```

-2. To run the entire data analysis easily, use the following commands at the command line/terminal from the root directory of this project:
+2. To run the entire data analysis easily, use the below command at the command line/terminal from the root directory of this project:

     ```make all```